18.104.22.168 Change of circumstances - general provisions

 - determining if a person owes a debt (1.1.D.60)

 - assisting to locate a person who owes a debt.

 Centrelink may be aware of some of the changes in a person's circumstances from its own records and the individual may not be required to provide it.

 Example: Centrelink does not need to be advised of an FTB child turning a particular age, as this information is obtained from Centrelink records.

 General circumstances which must be notified

-- address, or
+- address (postal or residential)